cbearlong/website/content/about.md

 11 AM - 12 PM EST, in order to allow for maximum participation across the globe.
 All presentations will be by junior researchers who are not yet in permanent positions.

-Please register to receive links for viewing the presentations.
+Talks will be given via Zoom.
+Please register to the mailing list to receive the links.

 **Organizers:**